Skip to main content

 Personal Profile

-Dr Katz studied Medicine at Cambridge University (1985-1988) and University College London (1988-1991).
-He began training in Endocrinology in 1994 at St Bartholomew’s Hospital.
-Dr Katz returned to University College London (UCL) for specialist registrar training from 1994-2001, working at UCL, The Royal Free and Whittington Hospitals.
-From 1996-1998, he undertook a 2-year research fellowship, culminating in an MD Thesis on “obesity and polycystic ovary syndrome”.
-In 1999, Dr Katz worked as a registrar in Sydney, Australia.
-He began his career as a Consultant Endocrinologist in the UK in 2001.
+Dr Jonathan Katz studied Medicine at Cambridge University from 1985 to 1988 and at University College London from 1988 to 1991.
+He began his training in Endocrinology in 1994 at St Bartholomew’s Hospital.
+Dr Katz returned to University College London for specialist registrar training from 1994 to 2001, working at UCL, The Royal Free, and Whittington Hospitals.
+During this period, he undertook a two-year research fellowship from 1996 to 1998, culminating in an MD Thesis on “Obesity and Polycystic Ovary Syndrome.”
+In 1999, he worked as a registrar in Sydney, Australia, before starting his career as a Consultant Endocrinologist in the UK in 2001.

-Dr Katz works as a Consultant Endocrinologist for the Royal Free London NHS Foundation Trust, based at Barnet Hospital.
-In 2009, Dr Katz was elected as a Fellow of the Royal College of Physicians (FRCP), an honour granted to consultants providing the highest standards of care.
-In 2019, Dr Katz was appointed as Regional Advisor for the Royal College of Physicians – this is an elected post with wider responsibilities supporting training, ensuring new consultant posts fulfil Royal College standards, appointing College Tutors and vetting FRCP applications.
+Currently, Dr Katz serves as a Consultant Endocrinologist for the Royal Free London NHS Foundation Trust, based at Barnet Hospital.
+In 2009, he was elected as a Fellow of the Royal College of Physicians (FRCP), an honor granted to consultants who provide the highest standards of care.
+In 2019, Dr Katz was appointed as Regional Advisor for the Royal College of Physicians, a role that involves supporting training, ensuring new consultant posts meet Royal College standards, appointing College Tutors, and vetting FRCP applications.

-Dr Katz has a busy NHS Endocrinology practice, seeing over 300 new patients and over 1000 follow-up patients each year.
-In addition, he looks after inpatients at Barnet Hospital with diabetes emergencies and acute endocrine disorders.
-Dr Katz has over 20 years’ experience in diagnosing and treating the full range of endocrine disorders.
-Whether you have a newly diagnosed problem or are seeking a review of your treatment, he is well placed to advise and help.
+Dr Katz has a busy NHS Endocrinology practice, seeing over 300 new patients and more than 1000 follow-up patients each year.
+He also cares for inpatients at Barnet Hospital with diabetes emergencies and acute endocrine disorders.
+With over 20 years of experience in diagnosing and treating a wide range of endocrine disorders, Dr Katz is well-equipped to advise and help patients with newly diagnosed problems or those seeking a review of their treatment.

 Clinical Interests